ExpressLRS/Docs/docs/quick-start/ardupilot-setup.md

 FLTMODE_CH=12
 ```

-if you are using WideSwitch mode, you can use any channel for your 8 flightmode selection.
+if you are using WideSwitch mode (only available in elrs V2 and above), you can use any channel for your 8 flightmode selection (beside channel 15 which is LQ and channel 16 which is RSSI).
 ## Ardupilot RSSI and Link Quality
 To get RSSI and LQ shown in OSD (in %) set:
 ```